 Plaid: Essential to My Inspired Christmas Decor

-Everywhere I looked I was really drawn to everything plaid.
-I had been collecting plaid shirts and plaid blanket scarves for several years but I had never focused much on plaid in my decor until this fall.
-Additionally, I had never used plaid in my Christmas decor.
+Everywhere I looked, I was really drawn to all things plaid.
+I was collecting plaid shirts and plaid blanket scarves for several years.
+I never focused much on plaid in my decor until this fall.
+Additionally, I never used plaid in my Christmas décor.
 This was good.
 “New” was good, and I knew I was headed in the right direction.
 Shop this pillow and throw from Pottery Barn.

 Rustic & Natural: Key to My Inspired Christmas Decor

 Rustic and neutral is not new for me.
-I love to decorate with neutrals year round and have a very casual style….so natural with a bit of rustic thrown in fit perfectly with what I love.
-Still, I had never applied this idea to my Christmas decor, so this would be a new take on Christmas.
-I didn’t know how I was going to interpret it for Christmas yet but it was a start.
+I love to decorate with neutrals year-round and have a very casual style, so natural with a bit of rustic thrown in fit perfectly with what I love.
+I had never applied this idea to my Christmas decor, so this would be a new take on Christmas.
+Who knew I was going to interpret it for Christmas, but it was a start.

 Choose Your Colors for Inspired Christmas Decor

 It was a fall wreath that was still hanging on my fireplace.
 I didn’t think I would be keeping it up for Christmas.
-And then I saw how beautiful it would look to incorporate the creams and the same greens I had been loving for fall!!
-In a flurry of excitement I started pulling greens from the fall decor vignettes which were scattered around the house.
+And then I saw how beautiful it would look to incorporate the creams and the same greens I had been loving for fall.
+In a flurry of excitement, I started pulling greens from the fall decor vignettes which were scattered around the house.
 I began sticking them in the tree.
-(Yes sometimes decorating can be crazy, fun, spontaneous and totally random!!)
+Yes, sometimes decorating can be crazy, fun, spontaneous and totally random.
 I also found wheat pieces and stuck those in there too.
-(Why not??)
-I started filling the tree will all kinds of different textures and colors of greens.
-My Christmas decor was off and running!!
+I started filling the tree will all kinds of different textures and shades of green.
+Finally, my Christmas decor was off and running.

 My Inspired Christmas Decor Elements: